Insania (Czech band): Early years (1987–1990)

-Insania was founded in 1987 in Brno, in the former Czechoslovakia (present-day Czechia), by guitarist/singer Petr "Poly" Pálenský (Root) and drummers Martin "Malcev" Maleček and Martin "Vrba" Vrbík (Zeměžluč).
+Insania was founded in 1987 in Brno, in the former Czechoslovakia (present-day Czech Republic), by guitarist/singer Petr "Poly" Pálenský, bassist Martin "Vrba" Vrbík, and drummer Martin "Malcev" Maleček.
 After several concerts, their activity was stopped by the secret state police in 1988.
-The band continued to rehearse under the name Skimmed, and after the 1989 Velvet Revolution, in 1990, they released their debut studio album, New Insanity, under the combined title of Insania and Skimmed.
+The band continued to rehearse under the name Skimmed, and after the Velvet Revolution, in 1990, they released their debut studio album, New Insanity, under the combined title of Insania and Skimmed.